baskuit/pinyon/src/readme.md

 ### Copying and Shared Resources

 Objects in Pinyon typically do not have any shared data.
-Typically they hardly have any data at all so they can be copied `T& T(const T&)` freely and efficiently.
+Typically they hardly have any data so they can be copied `T& T(const T&)` efficiently and safely.

 The exceptions to the no-shared-data rule are `TraversedState<>`, Libtorch models, and the Libtorch batch inference wrapper.

 * `TraversedState<>::State`
 An object of this class is constructed by passing a base `State` type object.
 That state is taken as a root and all subsequent states are explored and the game is solved.
 All this information is stored as a `MatrixNode` rooted tree.
 A `std::shared_ptr` to the root is stored as a member.
-When this state is copied it is not resolved, the copy just refers to the others' tree
+When this state is copied it is not resolved, the copy will instead set its shared pointer to the same tree.

 * Libtorch models
 The type `torch::nn::Module` is essentially a shared pointer, and so are:

 * Wrapped models for batch inference
-A model that has been wrapped for state inference is derived from the unwrapped model, so it contains the usual shared-pointer information, PoD, and a new `std::shared_ptr` to a locking mechanism.
+A model that has been wrapped for state inference is derived from `torch::nn::Module`.
+It inherits the usual shared-pointer data, and a new `std::shared_ptr` to a locking mechanism.

-All three exceptions are common in the sense that shared pointers are used to restore trivial 'copy constructability' that all other Pinyon objects share.
+All three exceptions are related as shared pointers are used to restore the 'trivial copyability' property that most other Pinyon objects share.

-Some examples of this:
-All models can be passed by value which simplifies handling of the model with multithreading.
+> All models can be passed by value which simplifies handling of the model with multithreading.
 Separate threads that call on a wrapped libtorch model don't have to worry about dangling if the code uses reference/pointers.

-If the locking mechanisms were not shared, then copying the model would construct new locks too, which would obviously defeat the purpose of the wrapper.
+> If the locking mechanisms were not shared, then copying the model would construct new locks too, which would obviously defeat the purpose of the wrapper.

-The code for all search functions uses the copy constructor to create a new state for lookahead.
+> The code for all search functions uses the copy constructor to create a new state for lookahead.
 This means a `TravesedState<>::State` can be used in any search that a base `State` could be used for and it would have similar performance.
-The state is solved once before the `run`, `run_for_iterations` call and so there is only the minor overhead of some tree traversal and reference counting during the hot part of the search functions.
+The state is solved once before `run`, `run_for_iterations` and so there is only the minor overhead of some pointer operation and reference counting during the hot part of the search functions.

 ### `W::Types` vs `libpinyon` utilities

-Something as simple as comparing the output of two different kinds of models requires the definition of two type lists
+Something as simple as comparing the output of two different kinds of models requires the definition of two type lists Even comparing the output of two different bandit algorithms will require a separate type list for each algorithm, e.g.

-If you have a use for Pinyon then it is highly likely that your use-case requires the use of multiple type lists e.g.
-`TypesA`, `TypesB`.
-Even comparing the output of two different bandit algorithms will require a separate type list for each algorithm, e.g.
 `TreeBandit<BanditA<...>>`, `TreeBandit<BanditB<...>>`

-Sometimes it is convenient to just define all the required type lists at the top of our script and use them appropriately.
-More intensive programs require a more general way to handle a multitude of type lists.
+Sometimes it is possible to just define all the required type lists at the top of our script and name them appropriately.
+More intensive programs require a general way to handle a multitude of type lists.

 There are two utilities in Pinyon that exemplify both the approaches that the library uses to handle this problem